Arc-like continua, Julia sets of entire functions, and Eremenko's Conjecture: Preliminaries

-We also recall some background on (in-)decomposable continua and composants.
-These are mainly used in Section \ref{sec:uniform}. \begin{defn}[(In-)decomposable continua] A continuum $X$ is called \emph{decomposable} if it can be written as the union of two proper subcontinua of $X$.
+Recall the definition of (in-)decomposability from the introduction. \begin{defn}[(In-)decomposable continua] A continuum $X$ is called \emph{decomposable} if it can be written as the union of two proper subcontinua of $X$.
 Otherwise, $X$ is \emph{indecomposable}.

 Furthermore $X$ is called \emph{hereditarily} (in-)decomposable if every non-degenerate subcontinuum of $X$ is (in-)decomposable. \end{defn}